 Compass Cohousing will be a place where kids learn what community can be.
 They will learn about cooperation, compromise, consensus building and working together to create a caring environment for all.

-Compass Cohousing will be a multi-generational community of about 34-37 units, with a variety of amenities in a large common house with shared amenities including a large kitchen (of course individual units also have their own kitchen), dining room, children's playroom, workshops, craft areas, music room, photography studio, lounge areas, and a roof-top patio and garden.
+Compass Cohousing will be a multi-generational community of 40 units, with a variety of amenities in a large common house with shared amenities including a large kitchen (of course individual units also have their own kitchen), dining room, children's playroom, workshops, craft areas, music room, photography studio, lounge areas, and a roof-top patio and garden.

 We are delighted to have secured a prime building location at 20353 – 66th Avenue in Langley, with excellent transit access and in easy walking distance of shopping, medical services, restaurants and more.